grafana/agent/docs/sources/flow/concepts/modules.md

 # Modules

 _Modules_ are a way to create {{< param "PRODUCT_NAME" >}} configurations which can be loaded as a component.
 Modules are a great way to parameterize a configuration to create reusable pipelines.

 Modules are {{< param "PRODUCT_NAME" >}} configurations which have:

-* Arguments: settings which configure a module.
+* Arguments: Settings that configure a module.
-* Exports: named values which a module exposes to the consumer of the module.
+* Exports: Named values that a module exposes to the consumer of the module.
 * Components: {{< param "PRODUCT_NAME" >}} Components to run when the module is running.

 Modules are loaded into {{< param "PRODUCT_NAME" >}} by using a [Module loader](#module-loaders).

 Refer to the documentation for the [argument block][] and [export block][] to learn how to define arguments and exports for a module.

 ## Module loaders

-A _Module loader_ is a {{< param "PRODUCT_NAME" >}} component which retrieves a module
-and runs the components defined inside of it.
+A _Module loader_ is a {{< param "PRODUCT_NAME" >}} component which retrieves a module and runs the components defined inside of it.

 Module loader components are responsible for: